2023–24 Buffalo Bulls men's basketball team

 The 2023–24 Buffalo Bulls men's basketball team represented the University at Buffalo in the 2023–24 NCAA Division I men's basketball season.
 The Bulls, led by first-year head coach George Halcovage III, played their home games at Alumni Arena in Amherst, New York as members of the Mid-American Conference.
 They finished the season 4–27, 2–16 in MAC play, to finish in last place.
 They failed to qualify for the MAC tournament.

+In January 2026, it was alleged in a federal indictment filed in the United States District Court for the Eastern District of Pennsylvania that freshman Shawn Fulcher, senior Isaiah Adams and an unnamed third Buffalo player conspired to shave points during the team's games on February 24 and 27, 2024 and March 5, 2024.
+Buffalo lost all three games.
+Gamblers allegedly paid the players $54,000 for their roles.

 Previous season

 The Bulls finished the season 15–17, 9–9 in MAC play, to finish in a tie for sixth place.
 As the No. 6 seed in the MAC tournament they lost to Akron in the quarterfinals.
 On March 11, 2023, the school fired head coach Jim Whitesell.
 On March 30, the school named longtime Villanova assistant coach George Halcovage the team's new head coach.